rage/programming-23/data/part-12/3-functional-programming.md

 ## The return value of filter is an iterator

-The `filter` function resembles the `map` function in also that it returns an _iterator_, and that there are situations where you should be especially careful with it as iterators can only be traversed once.
+The `filter` function resembles the `map` function in also that it returns an _iterator_.
+There are situations where you should be especially careful with `filter` as iterators can only be traversed once.
 So, trying to print out the collection of large fishes twice will not work quite as straighforwardly as you might think:

 ```python
 f1 = Fish("Pike", 1870)